jcraane/kmm-navigation/readme.md

 - Add iOS examples and perhaps adapt the generated code.
 - Generate supporting code, for example extension function to convert generic args to NavHost args.
 - Support more types for arguments than the four primitives it does now.
+- It is required to define a base class which is preferably a sealed class to make a closed navigation event hierarchy.
+This might change in the future.
+- There is no support for nesting navigation events at the moment.

 This projects implements a Kotlin Symbol Processor (KSP) to help implement navigation between screens in KMM apps.